Okinawan Studies: Genealogy/Family Crests

 Links to Blog Entries about Genealogical Research in Hawaii's Newspapers Using Chronicling America

-Some people have conducted genealogical research on Chronicling America and created these blog entries in the links below:
+People have conducted genealogical research on Chronicling America and created these blog entries:

 "That's Old News: The Portuguese Praised in Hawaii"

-Heather Rojo used the Chronicling America site to find articles about her distant relatives, the husband and mother-in-law to Queen Liliuokalani, the last reigning monarch of Hawaii.
+Heather Rojo found articles about her distant relatives, the husband and mother-in-law to Queen Liliuokalani, the last reigning monarch of Hawaii.
 She chronicled her search in her blog, Nutfield Genealogy:

 Chronicling America and Hawaiian Cousins